Cris329983/pdf/README.md

 </p>
-<p>This step verifies that the file association issue has been resolved, which can fix problems where PDF files would not open or were opening in the wrong program.
+<p>This final step verifies that the file association issue has been resolved, which can fix problems where PDF files would not open or were opening in the wrong program.
 Setting a dedicated PDF reader as the default ensures better compatibility and consistent performance when accessing PDF documents.
 Of course, there are other fixes like updating your PDF reader, checking file corruption, or reinstalling the software, but this method can definitely help resolve the issue.